grew-nlp/grew_doc/content/tutorial/top.md

 # Grew tutorial

-This page gathers some basic explanation to start using the **Grew** graph rewriting system.
+This page gathers some basic explanations to start using the **Grew** graph rewriting system.

-For more details, see the documentation part on the right menu or the [Gallery](../../gallery/top) for more complex examples.
+For more details, see the documentation (menu in the right) or the [Gallery](../../gallery/top) for more complex examples.

 ## basic rewriting